w-henderson/Portfolio/content/blog/final-year-at-cambridge.md

 *The performance of WebPL relative to industry-standard SWI-Prolog*

-While I made sure not to have "beat the competition in execution time, memory usage, and binary size" as an explicit success criterion of my project *juuuuust* in case, it was always the number one goal at the back of my mind, and it was an incredibly satisfying one to achieve.
+While I made sure not to have "beaten the competition in execution time, memory usage, and binary size" as an explicit success criterion of my project *juuuuust* in case, it was always the number one goal at the back of my mind, and it was an incredibly satisfying one to achieve.

 I was actually surprised at just how far behind the other implementations were, so I dug into it a bit deeper and ended up down a really interesting rabbit hole.
 In short, WebAssembly doesn't yet support proper exceptions, which the compiler Emscripten uses to implement the C `setjmp`/`longjmp` functions, which SWI-Prolog (and others) in turn use to implement Prolog exceptions.
 However, instead of just failing to compile the program, Emscripten quietly inserts code to delegate exception handling to JavaScript, meaning that every single call to a *potentially* exception-raising function has to cross the WebAssembly-JavaScript boundary (twice!), which is very expensive.
 To get ~more marks~ a fairer comparison, I forked SWI-Prolog and modified it to use experimental native WebAssembly exceptions, which successfully brought its performance much closer to that of WebPL (but not surpassing it in the majority of cases 😎).